Fast charging of Lipkin-Meshkov-Glick quantum battery: Introduction

-The Lipkin-Meshkov-Glick (LMG) model analyzes the infinite-range interaction between a set of spin$-1/2$ particles in the presence of an external magnetic field \cite{Lipkin1965,PhysRevLett.114.177206}, and is suitable for constructing a many-body quantum battery.
+The Lipkin-Meshkov-Glick (LMG) model analyzes the infinite-range interaction between a set of spin$-1/2$ particles in the presence of an external magnetic field \cite{Lipkin1965,PhysRevLett.114.177206}, and is suitable for constructing a many-body QB.
 Over the years, researches on the LMG model involve many aspects \cite{PhysRevLett.124.110601,PhysRevLett.114.177206,PhysRevB.78.104426,PhysRevA.100.063815,PhysRevE.96.012153, PhysRevB.74.104118,PhysRevLett.99.050402,PhysRevA.101.012110,Lanyon57,Larson_2010,PhysRevResearch.2.023113}, such as the residual energy in adiabatic quantum dynamics close to its quantum critical point \cite{PhysRevB.78.104426}, the critical signatures subject to dissipative environments \cite{PhysRevA.100.063815, PhysRevE.96.012153, PhysRevB.74.104118}, the spectrum in the thermodynamical limit \cite{PhysRevLett.99.050402}, the orthogonality catastrophe in quantum many-body systems \cite{PhysRevLett.124.110601} and multipartite nonlocality \cite{PhysRevA.101.012110}.
 Simulations of the LMG model have been implemented by ultracold atoms or atoms near nanostructures \cite{PhysRevResearch.2.023113}, trapped ions \cite{Lanyon57} or circuit quantum electrodynamics \cite{Larson_2010}.
-Recently, the charging process and the bound on the stored or extractable energy of LMG quantum batteries with a constant coupling strength have been discussed \cite{PhysRevResearch.2.023113}.
-It is also shown that quantum entanglement enhances the charging power of LMG quantum batteries.
-We consider whether the charging precess can be accelerated to improve the LMG quantum battery performance through shortcuts to adiabaticity (STA).
+The charging process and the bound on the stored or extractable energy of LMG QB with a constant coupling strength have been discussed \cite{PhysRevResearch.2.023113}.
+We consider whether the charging process can be accelerated to improve the LMG QB performance through STA.